 Narrowleaf sunflower – Along with the various goldenrods, this is one of the abundant yellow flowers that blooms in the fall.
 Prefers wetter areas.
 (For dry areas, consider beach sunflower as an alternative.)

 Saltbush – Eye-catching show of white “fluff” right around Thanksgiving. https://www.facebook.com/PascoExt/posts/1946562052099846

 (TIP: Worried that your landscape might look bare after the fall color fades?
-Try mixing seasonal performers among other plants that retain their interesting foliage or flowers throughout the winter months.
-For example – Thryalis, coontie, plumbago, Florida anise, etc. could all remain vibrant throughout the winter while your fall performers get some well-deserved rest.)
+Try mixing seasonal performers among other plants that retain their interesting foliage, flowers, or berries throughout the winter months.
+For example – Thryalis, coontie, plumbago, Florida anise, wild coffee, etc. could all remain vibrant throughout the winter while your fall performers get some well-deserved rest.)

 When choosing plants, the number one rule for success is “Right Plant, Right Place.”
 Figure out your site conditions first, and then match accordingly with the plant’s requirements.
 For more on picking the right plant, right place combo, check out this earlier post.

 PUBLIC SERVICE ANNOUNCEMENT – For muhly grass to put on a good fall show, avoid trimming it in late summer!
 (Unless, of course, you’d prefer this… in which case, whack away.)